Match-Hack/backend/README.md

 ## User Interface Flow

-### 1. User Authentication with Lens Protocol
+### 1. User Authentication and dashboard with Lens Protocol

 - **User Action:** The user initiates the journey by connecting to the Match&Hack platform.
 - **Technology Used:** Lens Protocol
 - **Explanation:** Lens Protocol is employed for user authentication.
 Users connect securely, ensuring the legitimacy of participants within the platform.
+He can then parameter his personnal information

 ### 2. Selection of a Hackathon